zebrunner/carina/docs/advanced/driver.md

 chrome_mobile_emulation_opts=
 ```

-To provide complicated structures use advanced approach to build capabilities/options/arguments:
+To provide complicated structures, use the advanced approach to build capabilities/options/arguments:
 ```
 public void someTest() {
     FirefoxOptions options = new FirefoxOptions();